maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 See [Resources & Cleanup](resources.md) for details on creating cleanable resources using generator factories.

-## Lifetime Rules
+## Lifetime Dependency Rules

-### Lifetime Rules

-Injectables have restrictions on what they can depend on to prevent **Scope Leakage**:
+Dependencies have restrictions on what they can depend on to prevent **Scope Leakage**:

 - **Singletons** can only depend on other singletons and config.
-    - *Why?* A Singleton is alive for the duration of the application.
-If it depended on a short-lived object (Scoped or Transient), that object would be kept alive indefinitely, preventing cleanup and causing memory leaks.
-Wireup prevents this common pitfall by design.
 - **Scoped** can depend on singletons, scoped, and config.
 - **Transient** can depend on any lifetime and config.

 ## Next Steps

-- [Factories](factories.md) - Create complex injectables with setup and teardown logic.
+- [Factories](factories.md) - Create complex dependencies with setup and teardown logic.
 - [Interfaces](interfaces.md) - Register multiple implementations of the same type.
 - [Testing](testing.md) - Override dependencies for testing.